-- We updated the drawing line in the pipe plant production process.
+- We updated the drawing line in the tube plant production process.

 - Impol representatives attended the 147th TMS international conference ( Minerals, Metals and Materials Society).

-- At Impol LLT we updated the homogenizing furnace and cutting saw, thus obtaining larger capacities and an easier manipulation of products when cutting rods.
+- At Impol LLT, we updated the homogenizing furnace and cutting saw, thus obtaining larger capacities and easier manipulation of products when cutting rods.

-- In Impol-TLM we started with preparatory works for the construction of a foundation for a new slitting and cut to length line.
+- In Impol-TLM, we started with preparatory works to construct a foundation for a new slitting and cut-to-length line.

-- An audit of the quality systems was conducted, namely the transition to the 9001:2015 and IATF 16946standards which replaced the ISO/TS standard.
-Impol FT was certified for the first time according to the requirements of the IATF 16946standard.
-Auditors assessed that the quality system improved compared to the previous year.
+- An audit of the quality systems was conducted, namely, the transition to the 9001:2015 and IATF 16946 standards which replaced the ISO/TS standard.
+As a result, Impol FT was certified for the first time according to the requirements of the IATF 16946 standard.
+In addition, auditors assessed that the quality system improved compared to the previous year.

-- We organised the family day for employees of the Impol Group.
+- We organized the family day for employees of the Impol Group.

-- Impol participated in the organization of an event for children, i.e. the celebration of Frida’s birthday, which attracted several thousand attendees.
+- Impol participated in organizing an event for children, i.e., the celebration of Frida’s birthday, which attracted several thousand people.

-- At the solemn meeting of innovators and jubilee attendants we awarded Impol’s golden badges to 19 innovators.
-We had a total of100 jubilee attendants this year.
+- At the solemn meeting of innovators and jubilee attendants, we awarded Impol’s golden badges to 19 top innovators.
+We had a total of 100 jubilee attendants this year.

-- The Impol Group received the title of the best large company in the Podravje region for the year 2017.
+- The Impol Group received the title of the best large company in the Podravje region for 2017.

-- In addition to this, we continue renovating and upgrading programmes in all areas of aluminium production: rolling, pressing, finalization and foundry.
+- In addition, we continue renovating and upgrading programs in all areas of aluminium production: rolling, extrusion, finalization and casting.

-- This year, the Impol Group also started implementing a comprehensive approach to the introduction of the Industry 4.0 concept.
+- This year, the Impol Group also started implementing a comprehensive approach to introducing the Industry 4.0 concept.

-- In 2017, the Impol Group was implementing a one-tyre management system for the third year in a row.
+- In 2017, the Impol Group was implementing a one-tier management system for the third consecutive year.

-- In organising our business processes we guaranteed transparency by rigorously observing the adopted Impol Group Business Conduct Code.
+- In organizing our business processes, we guaranteed transparency by rigorously observing the adopted Impol Group Business Code of Conduct.

-- We managed to achieve an excellent operating result, which was again record-setting compared to past results.
+- We achieved an excellent operating result, which was again record-setting compared to past results.

 - We intensively developed the area of quality.

-- We organised the 21st Sports Games of the Impol Group.
+- We organized the 21st Sports Games of the Impol Group.

 - On March 12, at the main celebration of the Municipality of Slovenska Bistrica, the Impol Group received the municipality’s Official document for the extraordinary contribution to the development and progress of the municipality in the economic, social as well as civil area.
-In addition to the Official document, Impol also received a monetary reward in the amount of EUR 5,150.80, which was donated in its entirety for charitable purposes.
+In addition to the Official document, Impol also received a monetary reward of EUR 5,150.80, which was donated for charitable purposes.